 Where to Find the Best Ice Cream on the Atlanta BeltLine

-It’s July in Atlanta, which is exactly like living in a rainforest (without the chimpanzees).
+Summer in Atlanta is exactly like living in a rainforest (without the chimpanzees).
 So if you are outside, be sure to find plenty of ways to keep cool.
 Bring some bottled water, a sweat towel, maybe a personal fan and some ice cream.

 You can find some of the best ice cream in Atlanta on the Atlanta BeltLine's Eastside Trail.
 So down a scoop or two because heat stroke is serious, y'all!

 Atlanta’s iconic, quirky popsicle vendor started with a used cart in front of Buddy’s gas station at the corner of North Avenue.
 They are now further spreading happiness (pretty much their company motto) across the South (and even into some Northern states) with flavors made from local farms, changing seasonally.
-You can find their cart on the BeltLine at Irwin Street on weekends, and their retail shop both inside and outside Ponce City Market.
+You might find their cart in Piedmont Park or on the BeltLine at Irwin Street on weekends, and their retail shop both inside and outside Ponce City Market.
 They even offer boozy popsicles now (hey, it's 5:00 somewhere).
 They have created over 500 flavors since they started, so you’re sure to find one you like.
 Chocolate Sea Salt and Orange Cream are a couple of my favorites.

-How I have missed Jake’s.
-Post-pandemic, they are back on weekends in the Irwin Street Market.
+Jake's has long been a cornerstone of Atlanta ice cream, in the Irwin Street Market.
 (When you get to Irwin Street on the BeltLine, look to your right).
 They might be famous for their Chocolate Slap Yo Mama and Brown Shugah Vanilla, but they also offer more than 200 flavors of ice cream, yogurt, gelato.…basically anything frozen.
 Another claim to fame is their Joyscream™, with a sweetener they created.
 On my list to try are Chocolate Pecan Piescream, made with an entire pecan pie, German Chocolate Cakescream and Thin Mint (yes, like the Girl Scout cookie).
 They also have sorbets for vegans and the dairy free.

 Nestled in the heart of Inman Park behind Bartaco, VOGA serves gelato, chocolate and coffee - which they say are “fundamental elements of happiness.”
 Who’s to argue that?
 Their coffee comes from Guatemala, and their pistachios, lemons, hazelnuts and espresso beans are imported from Italy.
 They also have an indulgence of chocolate: chocolate bars, chocolate spread, chocolate pralines and chocolate you drink hot or cold.
 And, of course, iced coffee.